 People are infected through contact with infected animals.
 The relative increase of human rabies acquired from bats calls for a better understanding of lyssavirus infections in their natural hosts.
+So far, there is no experimental model that mimics natural lyssavirus infection in the reservoir bat species.
+Lagos bat virus is a lyssavirus that is endemic in straw-colored fruit bats (Eidolon helvum) in Africa.
 PLOS 04/10/17 Protection of bats (Eptesicus fuscus) against rabies following topical or oronasal exposure to a recombinant raccoon poxvirus vaccine.
 Abstract Rabies is an ancient neglected tropical disease that causes tens of thousands of human deaths and millions of cattle deaths annually.

 In order to develop a new vaccine for potential use in bats, a reservoir of rabies infection for humans and animals alike, an in silico antigen designer tool was used to create a mosaic glycoprotein (MoG) gene using available sequences from the rabies Phylogroup I glycoprotein.
 This sequence, which represents strains more likely to occur in bats, was cloned into raccoonpox virus (RCN) and the efficacy of this novel RCN-MoG vaccine was compared to RCN-G that expresses the glycoprotein gene from CVS-11 rabies or luciferase (RCN-luc, negative control) in mice and big brown bats (Eptesicus fuscus).